-The grants will advance Santa Clara University's vision to create a more humane, just, and sustainable world, while promoting Miller Center's mission to eradicate global poverty and protect the planet, and EJCGI's mission to foster community-driven research for social and environmental justice.
+To advance Santa Clara University's vision to create a more humane, just, and sustainable world, EJCGI will support projects involving research on environmental justice, especially research involving a community-engaged approach.

 I. Focus

 Environmental Justice

 Successful grant applications must explicitly address one or more of the following aspects of environmental justice, especially for Black, Indigenous, People of Color, and/or low-income communities: